Bailey’s Irish Cream Cheesecake with a thick Oreo cookie crust and topped with chocolate ganache and chocolate curls.

 If you’ve never baked a cheesecake before, promise me you’ll give this recipe a try!
 It isn’t difficult and you get incredible results.
 Just be sure to bring all of the ingredients to room temperature before you start.
 This will guarantee that the ingredients will blend easily with one another and you won’t over mix it.

 The cheesecake is baked in a gentle water bath to keep the texture silky, creamy and crack free.
 I highly recommend that you check your springform pan for leaks before you begin this recipe.
 Nothing is worse than having water seep into your cheesecake and ruining all of your hard work.
 Just double wrap aluminum foil around the up the sides of the springform pan and set in a roasting pan with water halfway up the sides of the springform pan.
-Make sure that the pan is water tight.
+Make sure that the pan is watertight.

-Many recipes will tell you to bake a cheesecake until the cheesecake is set but wobbly in the center, however, I find the best way to check for doneness it to insert an instant-read thermometer into the center of the cheesecake.
+Many recipes will tell you to bake a cheesecake until the cheesecake is set but wobbly in the center, however, I find the best way to check for doneness is to insert an instant-read thermometer into the center of the cheesecake.
 You’ll know the cheesecake is done when the thermometer registers 145 to 150 degrees.
 The cheesecake is then cooled slowly in the water bath until the water is just warm.

 What’s your favorite type of cheesecake?